 You would often associate a full body and a chocolatey, earthy flavor with Asian coffee.
 Coffee from this region is also low in acidity.
-Java and Indian Sumatra produce beautiful coffee, while Vietnamese coffee is also a good option for people who like a highly caffeinated, robusta coffee.
+Indonesia Sumatra and Sulawesi produce beautiful coffee, while Vietnamese coffee is also a good option for people who like a highly caffeinated, robusta coffee.
 If you use Asian coffee while brewing with a French press, expect a robust, bold cup beverage.

 This is a general summary, and because of that, you will find coffee beans from each region with qualities that aren’t typical of the area.
 However, as a rule, the French press highlights the unique flavor profiles you tend to find in the coffees sourced from the four regions we have highlighted.

 Whether you’re buying coffee beans for French press or any other brewing method, you’ll have a choice of light, medium, or dark roasted beans.
 Another article of ours goes into detail about the differences between the coffee roast levels.